SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 			withProtection(data)
 	}

-#### *raiseEvent(target :: String, event :: String, data :: String)*
+#### *raiseEvent(event :: String, data :: String, local := false)*
-Raises the event in the supplied target process.
-If *target* is *false*, the event is raised in the current process.
-Otherwise, *target* must use the [*winTitle*](https://www.autohotkey.com/docs/misc/WinTitle.htm) syntax of AutoHotkey to identify a target process through one of its windows or using its process id.
-Returns *true*, if the event has been successfully delivered.
+Raises the given event.
+If *local* is *true*, the event is raised in the current process.
+Otherwise, the event is delivered to any process, which had registered an event handler for the given event.
+Only one process will receive the message, even, if more processes are registered for the given event.

 ***